mikestreety/mikestreety/app/content/blog/hd-cheap-action-cam-you-get-what-you-pay-for.md

 title: \"HD\" cheap action cam - you get what you pay for
 date: 2016-12-12
 updated: 2016-12-12
+intro: Recently, a friend and I purchased a cheap action camera from eBay (this link will probably expire).
+To give you a rundown in case it does, it was a ...
 tags:
  - Geekery
  - General